elenderg/PAL-1000/instruções de compilação.md

-`To attach address loading code to a hex string given a variable: \ loads into edx` `If the variable is nil, attach $C7C200000000 to the hex string; exit. \ mov edx,0` `If the variable's kind is "global", attach $C7C2 and the variable's address to the hex string; exit. \ mov edx,the variable's address`
+`To attach address loading code to a hex string given a variable: \ loads into edx` `If the variable is nil, attach $C7C200000000 to the hex string; exit. \ mov edx,0` `If the variable's kind is "_global", attach $C7C2 and the variable's address to the hex string; exit. \ mov edx,the variable's address`
-`If the variable's kind is "literal", attach $C7C2 and the variable's address to the hex string; exit. \ mov edx,the variable's address`
+`If the variable's kind is "_literal", attach $C7C2 and the variable's address to the hex string; exit. \ mov edx,the variable's address`
-`If the variable's kind is "local", attach $8D95 and the variable's offset to the hex string; exit. \ lea edx,[ebp+the variable's offset]`
+`If the variable's kind is "_local", attach $8D95 and the variable's offset to the hex string; exit. \ lea edx,[ebp+the variable's offset]`
-`If the variable's kind is "scratch", attach $8B95 and the variable's offset to the hex string; exit. \ mov edx,[ebp+the variable's offset]`
+`If the variable's kind is "_scratch", attach $8B95 and the variable's offset to the hex string; exit. \ mov edx,[ebp+the variable's offset]`
-`If the variable's kind is not "parameter", abort with "Internal error - attach address loading code to a hex string given a variable"; exit.`
+`If the variable's kind is not "_parameter", abort with "_Internal error - attach address loading code to a hex string given a variable"; exit.`
 `If the variable's by-value flag is set, attach $8D95 and the variable's offset to the hex string; exit. \ lea edx,[ebp+the variable's offset]`
 `Attach $8B95 and the variable's offset to the hex string. \ mov edx,[ebp+the variable's offset]`